yeoman/yeoman.io/app/authoring/running-context.md

 ## The run loop

-Running methods sequentially is alright if there's a single generator.
+Running tasks sequentially is alright if there's a single generator.
 But it is not enough once you start composing generators together.

-That's why Yeoman uses a run loop internally.
+That's why Yeoman uses a **run loop**.

 The run loop is a queue system with priority support.
 We use the [Grouped-queue](https://github.com/SBoudrias/grouped-queue) module to handle the run loop.

 Priorities are defined in your code as special prototype method names.
-When a method name is also a priority name, the run loop pushes the method into this special queue.
+When a method name is the same as a priority name, the run loop pushes the method into this special queue.
 If the method name doesn't match a priority, it is pushed in the `default` group.

 In code, it will look this way: